CarmenPopoviciu/angularConnect-protractor-styleguide/styleguide.md

 };
 ```

 * Why?
-The user of the page object should be able to quickly find which element
+The user of the Page Object should have quick access to the available
-  are available to write the test.
+  elements on a page

-### Declare page object functions for operations that require more that one step.
+### Declare page object functions for operations that require more than one step.

 ```javascript
 /**